Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 # FAQ.

 - Can I access the eshop through this Home-Menu?
-No.
+No, and in most context's who uses it now anyway?

 - Can I access the Theme shop through this Home-Menu?
-Just use Anemone.
+Yes, although I recommended using Anemone Theme Manager instead.

 - How do I Uninstall the Home-Menu?
-The provided GM9 Script has a restore option.
+The provided GM9 Script has a Home-Menu restore option.

 - Can I play online games with other people?
 Including random people?
-Yes.
+Yes, you can also still use cheats as well, provided you have the latest Luma3ds 3GX Loader.

+- Isn't this a rom hack, of CooolGamer's Home-Menu?
+Yes, This was based on his Home-Menu, it's moreover just a mod/romhack.

 # Screenshots